-The Causeway Coast and Glens are home to several locations for Game of Thrones fans including the Caves of Cushendun, Ballintoy Harbour, Downhill Beach and Dark Hedges to get a taste of the fantasy land of Westeros.
+The Causeway Coast and Glens are home to several scenes from Game of Thrones.
+Visit the Caves of Cushendun, Ballintoy Harbour, Downhill Beach and Dark Hedges to get a taste of the fantasy land of Westeros.

 Catch the sunrise at Grianan of Aileach, a hill top fort situated in Burt, Co Donegal.
-Head north until you find Sheephaven Bay and Horn Head with it’s natural blow hole, look out towers, stone circles and tombs set in an Irish Natural Heritage Area which boasts a Special Area of Conservation – ideal for bird and nature watching.
+Head north until you find Sheephaven Bay and Horn Head with it’s natural blow hole, look out towers, stone circles and tombs, set in an Irish Natural Heritage Area.
+It’s also a Special Area of Conservation to excite bird and nature lovers.

 Fifty miles stretch between the Walled City and Torr Head taking you through a mix of history, beauty and nature.
 Enjoy long walks and impressive views at Binevenagh Mountain and Downhill’s Mussenden Temple and no trip would be complete without visiting Carrick-a-rede’s rope bridge.

 Finish off with a sunset stroll along the amazing Giant’s Causeway where Finn Mc Cool built a path to Scotland.

 For a full list of filming locations in Northern Ireland visit Northern Ireland Screen.